7 Weird Things That Happen When You Go Gray

 Also, it’s the tone of how it’s said.
 Sometimes, ladies will clutch your arm, look at you with concern, and THEN tell you how brave you are, which has the decided effect of making you feel like they think you are CRAZY and that you will look AWFUL.

 Your Hair Becomes a Topic of Conversation

 A lot of people will talk about your hair.
 Even if you are an extrovert, like me, it can be a little surprising to get so much attention focused on your appearance.

 I have walked in on conversations about my hair at work and at church.
 I’ve been sitting at a large table full of people and caught people at the other end of the table talking about my hair.

 It’s usually complimentary, thank goodness.
 If it wasn’t, that would be worse!

 Your Friends Will Tell You that YOUR Hair Looks Great but THEY Could Never Go Gray

 This conversation comes up a lot with my work colleagues and my friends.
 Personally, I don’t believe in trying to convince someone else to ditch the dye.
 They will know when they are ready.

 They will also tell me that my gray color is nice, but when their grays poke through, they look wiry or are a bad color.

-Having gone through this, and having seen a bunch of other women’s transition stories, I tell them the truth – you won’t know what it looks like until the roots are at least an inch or two long.
+Having gone through this, and having seen a bunch of other women’s transition stories, I tell them the truth – you won’t know what it looks like until the roots are at least two to three inches long.